mahesh-singh/dsa-leetcode/README.md

 ### 21. Merge Two Sorted Lists

 Approach #1
+1. Note: list is sorted, unequal list
-1. Take a dummy list with tail //trick
+2. Take a dummy list with {Val:-1, Next: null}.
+3. Assign it to tail //trick, this will help in moving tail in the loop
-2. Loop both the list until one of them reach to null
+4. Loop both the list until one of them reach to null
-3. Compare the value and the smaller one should be added in the tail
+5. Compare the value and the smaller one should be added in the tail and tail need to move to next
-4. Once loop end, check the not null list and append on the tail
+6. Once loop end, check the not null list and append on the tail
-5. return dummy.next //trick
+7. return dummy.next //trick: not tail as tail now point to last node

+Mistakes
+1. Not using tail, this make dummy list reach to last node so not sure how to return the new list
+2.

 ### 206. Reverse Linked List

 Approach #1 : iterative
 1. have three pointers, prev, curr and next
-2. loop through until curr.next == null
+2. loop through until curr == null // `making mistake of curr.next == null while coding`
    1. set next = curr.next //otherwise you will lose the next ref
    2. set curr.next = prev
    3. set prev = curr